Mine Waste Division Leader for Latin America

 What are the solutions to make the most of space limitations and improve the footprint of the mines?

 It is a matter of bringing in new technologies and performing the necessary trade-off studies.
 Solutions such as using an old pit facility to receive tailings or waste, and using dry stacking, filtering and a mixture of conveying and trucking are all being implemented.
 The footprint of the operation is critical.
 As consultants, one of the first discussions we have with our clients is what the potential footprint could be, as well as what is the possibility to expand land rights outside the current boundaries.
 Social and environmental considerations are fundamental to the mining industry.
 Whenever a new technical solution is being considered, it has to be evaluated hand in hand with socio-economic and environmental aspects.
 From that perspective, Golder brings a broader perspective to the problem.

 Moving forward, where does Golder see the biggest demand coming from over the next couple of years?

 Golder is already seeing the trend of existing operations trying to develop more brownfields rather than greenfield projects.
 Companies want to take care of their available capex and try to expand current operations by developing new facilities within their property, investing in new technologies, using recycled water as much as possible, reducing the waste, and maximizing the minerals they can extract from waste.

-Click here to read the full report from Global Business Reports.
+Click here to read the full report from Global Business Review Journal.
 (PDF download)